History of lions in Europe: In culture

+Cave lions feature in a number of works of Palaeolithic art, though depictions are comparatively rare.
+These include cave paintings, engravings, and sculptures, notably including the famous anthropomorphic lion-man figurine with a human-like body and a cave lion head.

 Lions feature in ancient Greek mythology and writings, including the myth of the Nemean lion, which was believed to be a supernatural lion that occupied the sacred town of Nemea in the Peloponnese.
 Homer mentioned lions 45 times in his poems, but this could have been due to his experience in Asia Minor.

 Phalaecus, a tyrant of Amvrakia (modern-day Arta), was allegedly killed by a female lion due to his holding a newborn lion cub, after finding it on a hunting expedition.
-Conon refers to the myth of how Olynthus city got its name, when during around the period of the Trojan War, son of Strymon, Olynthos during a lion hunt was killed by a lion.
+Conon refers to the myth of how the city of Olynthus got its name around the period of the Trojan War, when Olynthos, son of King Strymon, was killed by a lion during a lion hunt.
 According to Herodotus lions occurred between Achelous river and Nestus, being plentiful between Akanthos and Thermi.
 When Xerxes advanced near Echedorus in 480 BC, the troops' camels were attacked by lions.
 Xenophon stated around 400 BC that lions were hunted around Mount Kissos, Pangaio, the Pindus mountains and elsewhere.
 Aristotle in the 4th century BC provided some data on lion distribution, behaviour, breeding and also anatomy.
 According to him, lions were more numerous in North Africa than in Europe; they had approached towns, and attacked people only if they were old, or had poor dental health.
 Pliny the Elder mentions that European lions were stronger compared to those from Syria and Africa.
 In the 2nd century AD, Pausanias referred to lion presence east of Nestus in Thrace, in the area of Abdera.
 He also referred to a story about Polydamas of Skotoussa, an Olympic winner in the 5th century BC, who allegedly used his bare hands to kill a lion on Thessalian part of Mount Olympus; and to one about Caranus of Macedon who according to the Macedonians, raised a trophy that was thrown down and destroyed by a lion that was rushing down from Mount Olympus.

 The Romans used Barbary lions from North Africa for lion-baiting, and lions from Greece for gladiatorial games.

-Assassin’s Creed: Odyssey, a 2018 video game set during a fictionalized version of the Peloponnesian War (431 - 422 B.C.E.), depicts lions as a threatening form of wildlife in several areas of Ancient Greece.